-If you were born to be the world’s best service provider and look after your clients, then most likely you will struggle to manage the “business” side of your salon.
+If you were born to be the world’s best service provider and look after your clients, then you may struggle to manage the ‘business’ side of your salon.

 That is perfectly OK because you are probably brilliant at what you love to do.